robertkotcher/ubuntu-xfce-docker-image/readme.md

 this project uses tightvnc VNC server.

+## What is noVNC

+noVNC is both a VNC client JavaScript library as well as an application built on top of that library. noVNC runs well in any modern browser including mobile browsers (iOS and Android).

-## Starting the project
+## Building the project

 First, build the project. **It's important to note that you'll have to choose the architecture that you want to build for, especially if installing Zoom via .deb package**:

+### Simple build

+`docker build -t <tag> .`

+### Specify architecture

 `docker buildx build --platform linux/amd64 -t wheresmycookie/ubuntu-xfce:<tag> .`

 Make sure your docker engine is up to date to use buildx.

-Now run the image:
+## Running the container

-`docker run -p 5901:5901 wheresmycookie/ubuntu-xfce`
+`docker run -p 5901:5901 -p 6081:6081 <tag>`

-If you built for multiple architectures, you can specify: for example, `--platform linux/amd64`.
-Note that you may build/run the image for any architecture, but if installing zoom via the deb file you'll need to build/run for amd64.
+You can now point the host browser to `http://localhost:6081/vnc.html?host=0.0.0.0&port=6081`

 The default password is "password", but this can be configured via the dockerfile